bikeshaving/crank/docs/WIP.md

 ## Concepts
 ### JSX, Elements and Renderers
+Note for React developers: If you’re familiar with how elements and JSX work in React, you may want to skip ahead to the section on components.
+Elements and JSX in Crank work almost exactly as they do in React.

 Crank is best used with [JSX](https://facebook.github.io/jsx/), an XML-based syntax extension to JavaScript.
 Crank is designed to work with both the Babel and TypeScript parsers out-of-box; all you need to do is enable the parsing of JSX, import the `createElement` function, and reference it via a `@jsx` comment directive (`/* @jsx createElement */`).
 The parser will then transpile JSX into `createElement` calls.
 For example, in the code below, the JSX expression assigned to `el` desugars to the `createElement` call assigned to `el1`.

 ```jsx